This guide outlines the supported number types, required documents, hosting rules, and porting timelines for U.S. numbers.

 Submit Your Porting Request

-Send your request to the CloudTalk Porting Team to begin the process.
+Submit your request in the CloudTalk Dashboard under Numbers > Port existing number to begin the process.

-โInitial Review
+Initial Review

 Cloudtalk team'll verify number portability and confirm the next steps.

-โSubmission to Carrier
+Submission to Carrier

 CloudTalk submits your request to our partner carrier, who then forwards it to your current provider.

-โApproval or Rejection
+Approval or Rejection

 If rejected, Cloudtalk team will share the reason and guide you on how to correct and resubmit the request.